JanssenProject/jans/docs/janssen-server/fido/fido2-server-properties-config.md

 The algorithms offered to the authenticator in `pubKeyCredParams` are not taken from `enabledFidoAlgorithms` directly.
 An algorithm is advertised only when this server can complete a registration with it end to end: decode the credential public key and verify a signature made with it, using the crypto provider the deployment is actually running.
-Anything else is dropped and logged at `ERROR`.
+Anything else is dropped: a configured name that does not survive the check is logged at `ERROR`, and a default that does not survive it is logged at `WARN`.

 This matters most on the FIPS build, whose provider supports strictly fewer algorithms than the standard one.
 Deriving the advertised set from real capability means a FIPS deployment simply offers less, rather than offering an algorithm and then failing the ceremony once the authenticator picks it.

-If no configured algorithm survives the check, the server logs an error and falls back to the defaults it does support, so `pubKeyCredParams` is never sent empty.
+If no configured algorithm survives the check, the server logs an error and falls back to whichever of the defaults it does support.
+In a deployment that supports none of them that fallback is itself empty, and `pubKeyCredParams` is sent empty — a state worth alerting on, since the log will already carry the reason.

 ### Cross-origin ceremonies